takuseno/tensor-bridge/README.md

 ```

 ## Unit test
-You machine needs to install NVIDIA's GPU and nvidia-driver to execute tests.
+Your machine needs to install NVIDIA's GPU and nvidia-driver to execute tests.
 ```
 ./bin/build-docker
 ./bin/test